-In connection with entering into the merger agreement, Veritex entered into a Voting Agreement with Sovereign and certain shareholders of Sovereign.
-The shareholders who are party to the Sovereign voting agreement beneficially own in the aggregate approximately [•]% of the outstanding shares of Sovereign common stock.
+In connection with entering into the merger agreement, Veritex entered into a voting agreement with Sovereign and certain executive officers and directors of Sovereign and their affiliates, solely in their capacity as shareholders of Sovereign.
+The shareholders who are party to the Sovereign voting agreement beneficially own in the aggregate approximately 8.68% of the outstanding shares of Sovereign common stock.
 The Sovereign voting agreement requires, among other things, that the shareholders party thereto vote all of their shares of Sovereign common stock in favor of the merger and the other transactions contemplated by the merger agreement and against alternative transactions and generally prohibits them from transferring their shares of Sovereign common stock prior to the termination of the Sovereign voting agreement.
 The Sovereign voting agreement will terminate upon the earlier of the termination of the merger agreement in accordance with its terms or the effective time.